AmandaEMK/project-one/README.md

 - Browsing through [CSSTricks](https://css-tricks.com/) has helped me agreat deal
 - Learnt how to make icons accessable here [FontAwesome](https://fontawesome.com/v4.7.0/accessibility/)
 - Balsamiq was used to create the wireframes [Balsamiq](https://balsamiq.cloud)
+- My README is based on the template provided in the course